-Dendroclimatology is the science of estimating climatic conditions in the past by checking the growth-rings found in sections of tree wood.
+Dendroclimatology is the science of estimating how climatic conditions were in the past by checking the growth-rings found in sections of tree wood.

 Because trees tend to grow more when the temperatures are higher, the width of their growth rings can be used as a rough guide to the climatic conditions in a particular year.